 The arrival at the Venice Santa Lucia train station is extremely convenient and will undoubtedly have a significant effect.
 The stunning and impressive view once you get off the train is breathtaking.
 You directly are in the Cannaregio area, and from this district, you can start your walking tour through the maze of narrow streets.

 Once you get off the train, you realise that Venice is a dream.
-In order to avoid madding crowd, let your walking tour begins on the right side of the station, crossing Ponte della Costituzione – the impressive bridge built by architect Calatrava – and arrive at Papadopoli Gardens, where kids can have a bit of fun and relax after the journey by train/car/bus or plane.
+To avoid madding crowd, let your walking tour begins on the right side of the station.
+You have to cross Ponte della Costituzione – the impressive bridge built by architect Calatrava – and arrive at Papadopoli Gardens, where kids can have a bit of fun and relax after the journey by train/car/bus or plane.

 After a short break at the gardens that stand in Santa Croce Sestiere, it’s time to backpack and visit the city.